 Mr. Hillier joined MicroLink Devices in October 2004.
 Prior to MicroLink, Mr. Hillier managed the high-speed epitaxial materials development group at Nortel Networks and was responsible for the insertion of InGaP HBT MMICs into OC 192 10 Gb/s optical communication systems.
 He also worked at Bell Northern Research (BNR) in Ottawa where he was instrumental in the development of MOCVD for long wavelength distributed feedback laser diodes, PIN/APD detectors, and Mach-Zehnder modulators used in optical communications systems.
 Additional work included the development and patenting of an inverted wafer rotation system for a state-of-the-art MOCVD system used by BNR.
 Mr. Hillier received his B.S. from the Applied Physics Honors program at the University of Waterloo, Ontario in 1985.

-Mr. Ray Chan, Director of Solar Sheet Products
+Mr. Ray Chan, Director of Solar Sheet Production and Products